Siddhant-Kushwaha/Book-API/README.md

 #### PUT /api/books/:id -> update a book
 #### DELETE /api/books/:id -> delete a book
 #### GET /api/books/:id -> get a book

+### All routes related to books are protected and you need to pass accessToken recieved on login, in header as "Bearer "+accessToken form and key will be token.
+### Therefore token : tokenValueRecievedFromLogin will be sent with every request